-Like a sick person that recognizes certain signs and symptoms in themselves (and then realize they need to see a doctor), these signs and symptoms can make you realize that you may need to change.
+Like a sick person that recognizes certain symptoms and sings in themselves (and then realize they need to see a doctor), these can make you realize that you may need to change.

 When evaluating yourself be looking for things such as:

 - Fatigue: low energy can indicate that you are engaging in activities that are unhealthy for you and need changing

 - Lack of emotions: A decrease in your daily feelings, especially to events and situations that once evoked emotion.

 - Deteriorating Relationships: When several relationships are in some degree of conflict.

 - Lack of fulfillment: When the activities that you are engaged in no longer satisfy your desire for purpose.